 Mathematical Modeling of Cathodic Protection Using the Boundary Element Method with a Nonlinear Polarization Curve

 Yan, J. ‐F., S. N. R. Pakalapati, T. V. Nguyen, R. E. White, and R. B. Griffin.
 1992.
-“Mathematical Modeling of Cathodic Protection Using the Boundary Element Method with a Nonlinear Polarization Curve”.
+“Mathematical Modeling of Cathodic Protection Using the Boundary Element Method With a Nonlinear Polarization Curve”.
 Journal of The Electrochemical Society 139 (7): 1932-36.

 Abstract